GITCODE-AW/Ecom_Grocy/README.md

   6. Responsive Design
   7. New Product by seller

-Please feel free to Update, Add, Modify existing code. that would by great.
+Please feel free to Update, Add, Modify existing code. that would be great.